brentonford/AutoHelm/README.md

 1. Power on Helm device and wait for GPS fix
 2. Launch Waypoint app on iOS device
-3. Go to "Connect" tab and scan for "Helm" device
+3. Go to "Helm" tab and scan for "Helm" device
 4. Connect to Helm device (signal strength should appear)
+5. Enable navigation in the app's navigation controls
-5. Switch to "Waypoint" tab to set navigation targets
+6. Switch to "Waypoint" tab to set navigation targets
+7. Tap anywhere on map to create waypoint
+8. Tap "Send to Helm" to begin autonomous navigation

 ## BLE Communication Protocol